awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.InstanceClasses.md

 + db\.t1, db\.t2
 + db\.r1, db\.r2, db\.r3, db\.r4

 The preceding DB instance classes have been replaced by better performing DB instance classes that are generally available at a lower cost\.
-RDS for Oracle automatically scales DB instances to DB instance classes that are not deprecated\.

-If you have DB instances that use deprecated DB instance classes, Amazon RDS will modify each one automatically to use a comparable DB instance class that is not deprecated\.
-You can change the DB instance class for a DB instance yourself by modifying the DB instance\.
+If you have DB instances that use deprecated DB instance classes, you have the following options:
++ Allow Amazon RDS to modify each DB instance automatically to use a comparable non\-deprecated DB instance class\.
+For deprecation timelines, see [DB instance class types](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Types)\.
++ Change the DB instance class yourself by modifying the DB instance\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 If you have DB snapshots of DB instances that were using deprecated DB instance classes, you can choose a DB instance class that is not deprecated when you restore the DB snapshots\.
 For more information, see [Restoring from a DB snapshot](USER_RestoreFromSnapshot.md)\.